 #8: Wait, is this a post about politics?

 No, this is a post about the dialogue we aren’t having as a nation.
 The largest gun rights organizations refuse to have any discussion about firearms, while the Brady Campaign and people like Senator Feinstein have made it clear their goal is total disarmament and confiscation.
 Feinstein famously said she’d have confiscated every AR-15 in the country in ’94, if she could have gotten the votes, legally owned or not.
-And yet, you don’t see many gun-control advocates ready to dismiss their personal bodyguards or armed security escorts.
+And yet, we don’t see many gun-control advocates ready to dismiss their personal bodyguards or armed security escorts.
 Gun owners have been convinced that all legislation is so abhorrent that it can’t even be discussed, and gun control advocates can’t be bothered to learn anything about the firearms they’re so interested in regulating and confiscating.
+Most of the laws that are proposed are knee-jerk reactions; many of those laws wouldn’t even have stopped the last shooter, let alone the next one.

 So what happens is that the people who’re trying to protect the 2nd Amendment are flailing at the least of measures proposed, because they have seen small, ‘reasoned’ metrics turn into large-scale bans and confiscation.
 And the gun-control advocates who are for total disarmament couch their arguments in ‘measured, common-sense laws’ that are based more in rhetoric and inflammatory emotional appeal than any real attempt to fix things.